holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

 Later you will see how they will get hold of an agents address.

-Add a public function that takes an author address and returns a [vector](https://doc.rust-lang.org/std/vec/struct.Vec.html) of posts:
+Add a public function that takes an author's agent address and returns a [vector](https://doc.rust-lang.org/std/vec/struct.Vec.html) of posts:

 ```rust
 #[zome_fn("hc_public")]